The Simple Way to Dry Hydrangea Flowers and Retain Their Color

 Mother nature and plant care aside, timing when you cut the blooms is the most important factor that you can control.
 If you left the blooms dry on the shrub they can lose all of their color.
 If you cut the blooms too early they can wilt (as opposed to dry with their petals retaining their shape).

 You can touch them to see how dry they are.
-They should feel papery to the touch.
+They should feel papery.

 Dried hydrangea flowers are very delicate so it is often better to create your craft or dried flower arrangement before they dry.
 That’s precisely what I did with this hydrangea wreath.
 I made the wreath with partially dried blooms and allowed the drying process to finish on the front door!
 See how to make the wreath here.